lindsay-rait/lindsay-rait.github.io/_portfolio/portfolio-2.md

 <h2 style="font-size:24px;">🧠 Key Insights </h2>

-While context switch rate had no effect on the total number of words recalled, it significantly influenced the degree of temporal clustering, or how likely individuals were to recall the words in temporal order.
-Specifically, a higher context switch rate was associated with less temporal clustering.
-Strikingly, this pattern of data was mirrored by activity in the hippocampus.
-Most importantly, hippocampal activity during learning was positively correlated with temporal clustering during free recall. **Collectively, these findings establish a critical link between context representations in the hippocampus and temporal clustering in free recall.**
+* When the **environment changed slowly, people remembered items in the same order they learned them**, compared to when the environment changed quickly
+* **Slower changes** in the environment also led to **hippocampal activity that changed more gradually** over time
+* **Hippocampal activity during learning was associated with how people remembered the order of the information**

+➡️ These findings establish a **clear link** between how quickly hippocampal activity changes over time and how well people remember events in the order they happened

 <div class="buttons">